isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-16-post-Issuance of Correction Directions under POFMA to Kenneth Jeyaretnam and Thamil Selvan.md

-&nbsp; &nbsp; (a) The article published by Kenneth Jeyaretnam, “Will SLA issue a statement denying the rumours that they have awarded contracts to Shanmugam’s son’s company?” dated 2 July 2023 on his website The Ricebowl Singapore.
+&nbsp; &nbsp; (a) The article published by Kenneth Jeyaretnam, “Will SLA issue a statement denying the rumours that they have awarded any contracts to Shanmugam’s son’s company?” dated 2 July 2023 on his website The Ricebowl Singapore.
 The article was also shared on Mr Kenneth Jeyaretnam’s Twitter page.<br>

 &nbsp; &nbsp; (b) Mr Thamil Selvan’s Facebook post dated 1 July 2023.<br>